Supernova-Studio/exporter-angular/README.md

 ## Installing

-In order to make the Supernova SwiftUI exporter available for your organization so you can start generating code from your design system, please follow the installation guide in our [developer documentation](https://developers.supernova.io/using-exporters/installing-exporters).
+In order to make the Supernova Angular exporter available for your organization so you can start generating code from your design system, please follow the installation guide in our [developer documentation](https://developers.supernova.io/using-exporters/installing-exporters).

 ## Reporting Bugs or Requesting Features